symbol/symbol-docs/source/concepts/node.rst

 Node
 ####

-The NEM blockchain platform is built from a network of nodes.
+The NEM blockchain platform is built from a **network of nodes**.
 These nodes provide a powerful, stable, and secure platform where Smart Assets transactions are conducted, searched, and immutably logged on the blockchain ledger.

 .. figure:: ../resources/images/diagrams/four-layer-architecture.png
     :width: 500px